-Notes Interviewers orty-five interviewers were involved in delivering Cycle 2 of NZCVS.
-General interviewer skills and training Before working on the survey, all interviewers completed the following CBG baseline training modules: • public sector surveying • maximising response rates • cultural awareness • enumeration • safety management.
-Preparatory study Prior to the in-field assessment, all interviewers completed online training modules focusing on: • purpose of the survey and use of the data • survey methodology and fieldwork procedures • survey content and areas to pay attention to • orientation of the NZCVS Sample Manager.
+Notes Interviewers Forty-four interviewers were involved in delivering Cycle 3 of NZCVS.
+General interviewer skills and training Before working on the survey, all interviewers completed the following CBG baseline training modules: public sector surveying maximising response rates cultural awareness enumeration safety management.
+Preparatory study Prior to the face-to-face training day, interviewers completed online training modules focusing on: purpose of the survey and use of the data

-Notes Interviewers were required to spend time prior to their in-field assessment day studying this material and becoming familiar with / refreshing on, interviewing processes.
+Notes survey methodology and fieldwork procedures survey content and areas to pay attention to orientation of the NZCVS Sample Manager.
+Interviewers were required to spend time prior to the training day studying this material and becoming familiar with interviewing processes.
 Practice As part of the preparatory study, interviewers were required to practice administering the NZCVS survey on friends / family to help become familiar with its application and layout.
 Interviewers with previous NZCVS experience were also required to deliver the new module content with a field manager via web conference.
 Interviewers new to the project were required to deliver the entire survey with a manager.
-Assessment In preparation for fieldwork, all interviewers were assessed by CBG managers to confirm that they were ready to begin delivering the Cycle 2 survey in field.
+Training day All interviewers also attended a training day in Auckland on 26 February 2018.
+The content for the day included: update from CBG and MoJ on key findings, use of the results to date and future plans for the survey presentation by Victim Support discussing victims' experiences, reactions and needs recruitment for the NZCVS, including strategies to maximise response rates and overcome reluctance the questionnaire, with a focus on the most important questions, the more complicated parts of the questionnaire, and things to note (including how to record accurate, concise incident descriptions) Assessment In preparation for fieldwork, all interviewers were assessed by CBG managers to confirm that they were ready to begin delivering the Cycle 3 survey in field.
 The assessments included an examination of recruitment technique, interview delivery and incident description recording.
 Interviewers were not permitted to begin interviewing until they had completed all the required training, undertaken the required practice interviews and passed the assessments.